top of page

 I did NOT make a big deal out of this.
 I would just go through the questions and ask them to take a second and reflect on how things were going.
 You could certainly do this as a conversation between learners or the learners and you, but I didn't want to take the time for that.

-Having a collection of work to assess is much more powerful/meaningful for the learner than evaluating an individual works of art.
+Having a collection of work to assess is much more powerful/meaningful for the learner than evaluating individual works of art.
 They are better able to see their progress and will be less likely to be hypercritical.
-Assessment should be broken down into several categories .
-If you order a Grab and Go pack you will see that there is a "success criterion" for each project that I recommend using when assessing.
-This give them a clear understanding of what learning is expected for each project.
+Assessment should be broken down into several categories.
+In the lesson cover page, you will see that there is a "success criterion" for each project that I recommend using when assessing.
+This gives them a clear understanding of what learning is expected for each project.

 If left to their own devices, they often will judge the quality of their work solely on how "nice" it looks.
-Breaking out the learning into various criterion helps them to get a clearer picture of their own accomplishments and strengths as well as areas in need of improvement.
-Their art might not be super neat and tidy, but maybe it is super unique?
-Or maybe they didn't come up with super unique ideas, but their design is really good.
+Breaking out the learning into various criteria helps them get a clearer picture of their accomplishments and strengths as well as areas in need of improvement.
+Their art might not be super neat, but maybe it is super unique.
+Maybe they didn't come up with super unique ideas, but their design choices are excellent.

-We also want to help learners to take more responsibility for their own learning.
+We also want to help learners take more responsibility for their learning.
 Sometimes learners and even parents can believe a lack of progress in art due to a lack of talent.
 Artistic talent is a fallacy, very artistic students are usually fairly intelligent, but as Thomas Edison said, " Genius is one percent inspiration and ninety-nine percent perspiration".
 Developing effective work habits, diligence, and a productive mindset are the real earmarks of success in art.
 They don’t call it artwork for nothing.
-By self assessing the progress including their work habits, they will develop a greater understanding of the connection between effort and success.
+By self-assessing their progress (including their work habits) they will develop a greater understanding of the connection between effort and success.

 INSTRUCTOR ASSESSMENT: FORMAL

-A portfolio evaluation can also give you a chance to reflect on their instruction and gave you a better picture of their progress.
-I think you will usually be pleasantly surprised by how well they are doing, but sometimes you will see concepts that were obviously confusing to them, skills that need a little more practice, or a learning environment that needs a little tweaking.
-Things that can get in the way of learning include: time of day, previous activities (never do art after math without a break), students rushing their work, not using available learning resources, distractions, unclear expectations, and negative self-talk to name a few.
-If it is a concept or skill that needs a little shoring up, look for activities that will accomplish that.
+A portfolio evaluation can also give you a chance to reflect on their instruction and a better idea of their progress.
+You will usually be pleasantly surprised by how well they are doing, but sometimes you will see concepts that were confusing to them, skills that need a little more practice, or a learning environment that needs a little tweaking.
+Things that can get in the way of learning include the time of day, previous activities (never do art after math without a break), students rushing their work, not using available learning resources, distractions, unclear expectations, and negative self-talk.

-I attached my assessment sheets to their work in my teaching days.
+I attached my assessment sheets to their work after an assessment.
 I would always tell them to let me know if they disagreed with my assessment.
 They rarely did.
 We were generally very close to agreement on how they were doing...amazingly so actually.
 You can, of course, choose to keep your assessment under your hat.
 You know your child, and what is best for them.

-I feel that evaluating their own progress and giving learners as much formal feedback as possible was well worth the time.
+I feel that evaluating their progress and giving learners as much formal feedback as possible was worth the time.
 Reflecting on their progress should be an honest, thoughtful, and affirming activity.

 FEEDBACK: INFORMAL

-To be honest, the VAST majority of feedback my students received from me was in class during work time.
+To be honest, the VAST majority of feedback students receive should be during work time.
 I encourage you to be specific but not effusive when giving verbal feedback.
 Relate it to either success criteria or work habits.
 Comments like, “I see you are...

 • working independently today (using learning resources).